10 Greatest Stops on the LA to Vegas Drive

 • Time: 1 hour 20 minutes from LA

-Just outside of Los Angeles, you won’t want to miss the towering sandstone formations that line the highway on the LA to Vegas Drive.
+Just outside of Los Angeles, you won’t want to miss the towering sandstone formations that line the highway.

 Pull over and spend at least 20 minutes walking the mile-long Mormon Rocks Interpretive Trail, where you can get up close to learn about the odd-shaped formations.
 Keep your eye out for local birds and reptiles too.
 This is a popular spot for hiking if you have time, and water.